Bachelor of Legal and Dispute Studies

 Overview

-Are you looking to work within the justice and legal sector?
-This degree offers insight into the social, political and ethical aspects of law within Australia and other countries and develops skills in law and alternative dispute resolution practices.
+Through your studies, you will develop skills in law and alternative dispute resolution practices.
 You'll be prepared for employment in private law firms, government, corporations, tribunals, courts, NGOs and community legal services.

 Guaranteed Pathway options available